-So what will I be doing that is NOT in my job description?
+So what will you be doing that is not in the job description?
 So.
 Many.
 Things.
 The beauty is that it’s up to you!
-I don’t know what you’ll do, but I can bet you’ll accomplish things you never imagined.
+I don’t know what you’ll do, but I can bet you will accomplish things that you never imagined.

 First, know that you should never feel pigeonholed by your Peace Corps assignment.
-You will not be doing the same thing 40 hours a week for two years.
+You will not be doing the same thing for 40 hours a week for two years.
 Far from it!
-Some assignments will be more structured than others, but I don’t think I’ve ever met a returned Peace Corps Volunteer who said her job was so structured that he didn’t have time for anything else.
+Some assignments will be more structured than others, but I don’t think I’ve ever met a returned Peace Corps Volunteer who said their job was so structured that they didn’t have time for anything else.

 You will, of course, be expected to fulfill the goals of your assigned project and you will be not only encouraged and supported, but even expected by the Peace Corps to carry out secondary projects too.
-The variety of secondary projects is endless and the ‘guidelines’ are minimal.
+The variety of secondary projects are endless and the guidelines are minimal.
 Your best guide will be your community.

 How else do Volunteers influence their communities?
 They integrate food security, malaria prevention and other common challenges into their projects.
-Many Volunteers run Girls Leading Our World (GLOW) camps; earlier this year, First Lady Michelle Obama and the Peace Corps formed a powerful collaboration to expand access to education for adolescent girls around the world through Let Girls Learn.
+Many Volunteers run Girls Leading Our World (GLOW) camps; and work within the Women’s Global Development and Prosperity Initiative to help start women’s cooperatives and businesses.
 Peruse country websites and program opening descriptions to learn more about the huge variety of secondary projects worldwide.

-If all of that isn’t enough for you, you can also support your fellow Volunteers by holding a leadership position on the Volunteer Advisory Committee, helping train new Volunteers or being a member of a diversity and peer support network.
+If all of that isn’t enough for you, you can also support your fellow Volunteers by holding a leadership position on the Volunteer Advisory Committee, helping train new Volunteers, being a member of a diversity and peer support network and more.
 The possibilities are endless.

-Hopefully you’ll also explore your country and region of service, become a pro at cooking the local food, read many books, take up a new hobby (carrying water on your head?), attend weddings and celebrations... and find your way into the hearts of your community members and welcome them into yours.
-Yeah, you’ll be doing that, too.
+Hopefully you’ll also explore your country and region of service, become a pro at cooking the local food, attend weddings and celebrations, read many books, take up a new hobby (carrying water on your head?)...and find your way into the hearts of your community members and welcome them into yours.
+Yeah, you’ll be doing that too.